Why do we give feedback? To help somebody to become better at something, e.g. their professional job, communication, etc.

-You can't give feedback to somebody and she takes as a surprise.
+You can't give feedback to somebody and she takes it as a surprise.
 First, set expectations.
-Give some time, and then feedback.
+Give some time, and then provide feedback.

 Feedback can be positive and negative.
 The more positive feedback, the better.
 And then negative sometimes.

-"Standing feedback" almost in real time (right after when something happened) is way more effective than a feedback once a quarter.
-It's a short (2-3 sentences) feedback about event that just happened.
-It can be positive and negative.
-It's formula is the following:
+"Standing feedback" almost in real-time (right after when something happened) is way more effective than feedback once a quarter.
+It's a short (2-3 sentences) feedback about an event that just happened.
+It can be positive or negative.
+Its formula is the following:

-For example, the positive one: "I've noticed that you had an short arguments with X, I liked that way you handled it with concrete examples".
+For example, the positive one: "I've noticed that you had a short argument with X, I liked the way you handled it with concrete examples".
 It should be exact.